 From 2014, Education, Health and Care Plans (EHCPs) were introduced to replace the existing system of Statement of Educational Needs (SEN – often referred to as “Statements”).
 It was hoped that the new system would be all encompassing and would detail in a single document the needs of the child rather than having the need for multiple plans.
 Although SEN and EHCPs were/are reviewed annually, the switch over to the new system took a number of years, so for some time a dual system was in place with some children having a SEN and others an EHCP.

-Around a third (30.8% in 2022) of pupils with an EHCP in the city attend specialist provision (special schools) and slightly more (39.4% in 2022) a mainstream school.
+Just over a quarter (28.1% in 2023) of pupils with an EHCP in the city attend specialist provision (special schools) and slightly more (41.0% in 2023) a mainstream school.
 The number of pupils attending a special school with a SEN/EHCP has been steadily increasing, more so from 2018 and in 2022 there were 740 pupils with an EHCP in Hull special schools.
+This decreased slightly to 730 in 2023.
 The number of pupils attending a Hull mainstream school with a SEN/EHCP was relatively stable up until the changeover and number began to increase from 2018 also.
-In 2022 there were 946 pupils in Hull attending a mainstream school with an EHCP.
+In 2022 there were 1,065 pupils in Hull attending a mainstream school with an EHCP.

-The Office for Health Improvement & Disparities’ Fingertips presents information on the percentages of school children who have Education, Health and Care Plans or are on SEN Support.
+The Office for Health Improvement & Disparities’ Fingertips presents information on the percentages of school children who have Education, Health and Care (EHC) Plans or are on SEN Support.
+For the 2023/24 school year, a statistically significantly higher percentage of children in Hull had special educational needs (19.4%) compared to England (18.4%).

 Compared with benchmark